omar2535/repro/README.md

-# Repro
+# Repro2 - an up to date version of the original repro

 ![Master](https://github.com/danieldeutsch/repro/workflows/Master/badge.svg?branch=master&event=push)
 ![Documentation](https://readthedocs.org/projects/repro/badge/?version=latest)

-Repro is a library for reproducing results from research papers.
+Repro is a library for reproducing results from research papers, originally introduced by Daniel Deutsch.
+This version 2 of the library is an up to date version of the original repo.
 For now, it is focused on making predictions with pre-trained models as easy as possible.

 Currently, running pre-trained models can be difficult to do.